 Included in Deloitte’s $75 million commitment is the Deloitte Foundation Accounting Scholars program.
 Over the next six years, Deloitte and the Deloitte Foundation expect to fund $30 million in scholarships to students pursuing a fifth-year master’s program in accounting from an accredited college/university program in the United States, in an effort to increase representation of racially and ethnically diverse students in these programs.
-Scholarships from the Deloitte Foundation will cover 100% of tuition at participating universities with a mutual desire to increase diversity in master’s programs, and, in turn, the accounting profession.
-Applications for the 2022 school year will be collected in the fall of 2021 by participating universities with scholarships granted in late 2021.
+Deloitte and the Deloitte Foundation are piloting the program with select participating universities with a mutual desire to increase diversity in master’s programs, and, in turn, the accounting profession.
+Applications for the 2022-2023 school year will be collected in the fall of 2021 by participating universities with scholarships granted in late 2022.

 The remaining $45 million of the strategy includes the following key elements:

 - Stride CPA readiness program: Deloitte seeks to address barriers faced by professionals recruited through various schools or organizations when taking the CPA exam by supporting their preparation with real-time access to and instruction from experienced CPA tutors, providing up to 13-weeks of fully-paid time, the majority of which is dedicated to studying, and covering exam costs.
 The inaugural Stride CPA readiness program will unfold this summer for a cohort of the Fall 2021 starting class.